adhamhshm/giggers-app/README.md

 This is a Dribble clone project via an online tutorial.
 The application can allow you to showcase your work and get hired without hassle.

+The application is built upon TypeScript, Next.js, Grafbase and Tailwind CSS.
 The application was deployed on Vercel.

 ![Giggers Homepage](screenshots/giggers-homepage.png)